Skip to main content

 Benefits of design tokens include:

-By centralizing design values, tokens allow teams to update the product design more efficiently.
+By centralizing design values, tokens allow teams to update product styles quickly and efficiently.

 Types of Design Tokens

-Design tokens typically represent different types of visual values used throughout the interface.
+Design tokens typically represent different types of visual properties used across the interface.

 Color Tokens

-Color tokens define the primary colors used in the product such as brand colors, background colors, and text colors.
+Color tokens define the colors used in the product interface.

 • secondary color